AlexFeeley/Vandy-ClassFinder/README.md

 ### Notes
 * The all_urls in the manifest.json loads the chrome extension onto every webpage, this will be changed later to only apply to YES.
+* Content scripts can't use Google APIs
+* Background script allows scripts to send and listen for messages (message passing)